 Steep learning curve: New users report that the tool takes time to master.

-Some customization limitations: Although customized, certain design or registration elements feel rigid.
+Some customization limitations: Although customized, specific design or registration elements feel rigid.

 Setup time and resources required: Implementing full functionality often needs time, staff training, or vendor help.

-Performance issues at scale: Some users report slower response when events are large or complex.
+Performance issues at scale: Some users report slower response when events are large.

 Limited custom look: Users have said that design templates feel restrictive for brand-specific needs at times.